India

 A huge stone book in the garden leading up to the Universal Temple at Sri Ramakrishna Math illustrates its commitment to publish titles in Tamil, English and Sanskrit

-A huge stone book in the garden leading up to the Universal Temple at Sri Ramakrishna Math illustrates its commitment to publishing titles in Tamil, English, and Sanskrit © Jayakumar
+A giant stone book in the garden of Sri Ramakrishna Math reflects its devotion to publishing wisdom in Tamil, English, and Sanskrit. © Jayakumar

 Day Trips